fury-gl/fury/README.rst

 We love contributions!

-Whatever your experience level, all new contributors are welcomed!

 You've discovered a bug or something else you want to change - excellent!
 Create an `issue <https://github.com/fury-gl/fury/issues/new>`_!

 You've worked out a way to fix it – even better!
 Submit a Pull Request!

-You want to tell us about it – best of all!

 Start with the `contributing guide <CONTRIBUTING.rst>`_!